himudigonda/SonicSherlock/README.md

-Here's a polished and well-structured README based on your input:

----

 # SonicSherlock: Audio Recognition System

 SonicSherlock is a Shazam-like audio recognition system built using Python, Librosa, FastAPI, Gradio, and PostgreSQL.
 It identifies songs from audio snippets by creating and matching audio fingerprints.